RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 1. Do threat modeling early when it is inexpensive to deal with the problems that might rise.
 2. Threat modeling is asking yourself (or your team) the four key questions: **What are we working on?
 What can go wrong?
 What are we going to do about it?
 Did we do a good enough job?**
 3. Collaboration is important!
 Use white boards or equivalent drawing tools to figure out **what are we working on?**
+4. Sketching is important to express individual thoughts to others.
+5. Keep a record of what you're doing.
+It is beneficial to format it to be professionally presented.
+6. Diagrams should be uniform so that everybody understands them.
+7. Remember question 2: **what can go wrong?** Pay attention to answers.
+8. STRIDE Mnemonic: **Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privileges**.
+Think about these types of attacks when threat modeling.
+9.